Africa is full of amazing business opportunities.

 And a lot of it is coming from within Africa itself.

-But before I tell you more about the course, here are summary profiles of some of the active investors, financiers and grant makers supporting businesses across Africa.
+I present to you 10 summary profiles of some of the most active investors, financiers and grantmaking organisations supporting businesses and projects across Africa.

 1) The Chan Zuckerberg Initiative